As noted in the select query type article, the

 Specifying an audience in this way allows our platform to understand what you are trying to achieve, so any loss of quality in the results caused by poor information or overlaps can be highlighted.
 Please see the quality metrics article for an in-depth explanation of query quality.

-SELECT clause article, insight and identity queries were discussed separately, as the syntax is differently for the
+SELECT clause article, insight and activation queries were discussed separately, as the syntax is differently for the

 SELECT clause.
 For every other clause, the syntax is the same.